 The Commercial Series was designed with frequent or intense use in mind.
 These treadmills have strong motors and great warranties, and they’ve been identified as some of the best treadmills by professional reviewers.
 All new treadmills in this series have inclines, declines, iFit readiness, and extra-wide workout belts.

-The Commercial 2950, NordicTrack’s top Commercial Series treadmill for 2015, has an excellent specs lists.
-Some highlights are a quiet 4.25 CHP motor, a 15″ television, a 10″ web-enabled touchscreen, and 40 built-in workout apps.
+The Commercial 2950, NordicTrack’s top Commercial Series treadmill for 2016, has an excellent specs lists.
+Some highlights are a quiet 4.25 CHP motor, a 10″ web-enabled touchscreen, and 40 built-in workout apps.

-One of the most popular selling treadmills in the Commercial Series, The Commercial 1750 lacks a TV, but it does have a 7″ web-enabled touchscreen and a bracket for your tablet computer.
+The most popular selling treadmills in the Commercial Series, The Commercial 1750 has a solid 3.8 CHP Motor, a 7″ web-enabled touchscreen and a bracket for your tablet computer.

 The C Series of NordicTrack treadmills is usually the most affordable.
 These treadmills might be the best bargains for walkers for two reasons.
 First, C Series treadmills have 3.0 CHP drives whereas other NordicTracks have up to 4.25 CHP for more intense training.
 Second, as a walker you can save money by choosing a treadmill with a 55” track instead of a 60″ track.
 The C Series has 55″ tracks and 60″ tracks.

 The top C Series treadmill is the C 1630 PRO.
 It has a simple but relatively wide LED, a 60″ belt, and QuadFlex cushioning.
 It has a 15% incline and 3% decline.